 The net investment income (NII) excise tax was introduced by the Tax Cuts and Jobs Act of 2017 and applies to investment income (dividends, interest, rents, etc.) and realized gains (including gains on appreciated gift securities).
 The tax became effective September 1, 2018.

 Stanford Financial Management Services manages the tracking and charging of NII excise tax charges on gifts of securities.
-Schools and units who receive gifts of securities subject to the NII excise tax will see charges to the applicable awards on a monthly basis, in alignment with the month-end close timeline.
+Schools and units who receive gifts of securities subject to the NII excise tax will see charges to the applicable awards typically in the same month close as the receipt of the gift.

-Designated budget officers and finance managers have access, which is granted through Authority Manager, to view these charges in the Other Financial Reports section on the Financial Report Directory.
+Designated budget officers and finance managers have access, which is granted through Authority Manager, to view these charges in the Gift Securities Net Investment Income Excise Tax report located in the Other Financial Reports section of the OBI Financial Reporting Directory.
 Gifts of other types of Investments, for example stocks being held or Limited Liability Partnerships received, may produce an NII excise tax event, though this type of excise tax is not included in the report.